 Once things are finalized and the loan is in place, the lender will perform an annual year-end review.
-Banks will typically require annual financial statements with either a Notice to Reader or a Review Engagement report from a CPA firm and is generally required with 90-120 days of the year-end.
+Banks will typically require annual financial statements with either a Compilation Report or a Review Engagement report from a CPA firm and is generally required with 90-120 days of the year-end.

 The banking agreement will spell out the financial covenants that the corporation needs to have maintained at the end of the year.
 A CPA will be aware of these covenants and will work with you to avoid breaches, or to correct and account for any that could not be avoided.